Holstrup/MetricLearning/README.md

 # MetricLearning
-Repository for metric learning project in Advanced Machine Learning.
+Repository for metric learning project in Advanced Machine Learning. <\br>
 If you want to run the code from this project, we recommend you run the [LMNN2_V2 Jupyter notebook](MetricLearning/LMNN2_v2.ipynb)

 ## Logbook